We all want to think we’re rational and make purchases based on sound logic, but the truth is we’re fickle and emotional creatures.

 They highlighted the #1 CRM solution in both the search ad and post-click landing page copy, as well as reiterating “grow your business.”

 The page also uses good post-click landing page design principles: it has one CTA and doesn’t have navigation links at the top of the page.
 Prospects are more likely to sign up for a demo because everything on the page is pointing them towards this action.
 To learn more about how to create a high-converting post-click landing page check out our guide: How to Create a post-click landing page.

 Create post-click landing pages as engaging as your ads

-At Instapage, our 100% customizable platform allows marketing teams and agencies to create personalized post-click landing pages for each campaign at scale quickly.
-Don’t miss out on the conversion rates you deserve.
-Create post-click landing pages as persuasive and stunning as your advertisements.
+At Instapage, our Advertising Conversion Cloud allows marketing teams and agencies to create personalized post-click landing pages for each campaign at scale quickly.
+Sign up for Enterprise demo today to find out more.